whisthq/brave-browser/README.md

 - You need a NodeJS LTS version to build Brave.
 As of writing, this is NodeJS 16.x.
 Note that some build commands might still work if you don't have that version, and things will fail later on with cryptic errors, so it is better to make sure you are on the right version at the start.
 We recommend that you install Node Version Manager via `brew install nvm` or `apt-get install nvm` to easily manage your NodeJS versions.
 You can then install a specific version of NodeJS, here `nvm install 16`, and switch to it via `nvm use 16`.

-- If you are building on macOS, you also need to have Xcode fully installed (both the application and the CLI tools).
+- If you are building on macOS, you also need to have Xcode fully installed (the application, the CLI tools and Rosetta, if you are on arm64).
 You can install the application from the macOS App Store, and you can install the CLI tools via `xcode-select --install` in your terminal, once you have the Xcode application.
 Note that this will require >18GB of available storage.
+Make sure that the latest Xcode CLI tools are selected when going to Xcode -> Preferences -> Locations.

 - Lastly, building Brave requires >82GB of available storage.
 We recommend that you have at least 100GB of available storage on your device before starting to work on Brave/Chromium to avoid any issues.